 The lower rows in Table~\ref{table:comparison_clustering_metrics} show settings with 2,3, and 4 clusters, each containing 5 points, again with 1000 tasks/setting.
 For the two smaller scenarios QA on the D-wave Advantage 2 provides results close or identical to SIM and exhaustive search.
 For the largest scenario with 20 points in 4 clusters, QA loses performance.

 The quality of predicted posterior probabilities can be further evaluated by linking them to the clustering metrics and sparsifying the set of tasks.
-Starting with metrics over the whole set of clustering tasks, we remove tasks according to increasing predicted probability and evaluate the metric over the remaining set.
-In an ideal predictor, this removes the lowest performing tasks first.
-In Figures~\ref{fig:sparsification_method_comp} and~\ref{fig:sparsification_metric_comp} this is done for the adjusted Rand index with different solvers and for QA with different metrics respectively.
-The solid lines show the sparsification-plots using the predicted probabilities and the dashed lines show the same plots for an oracle method that generates the best possible ordering based on the metrics themselves.
+Starting with metrics over the whole set of clustering tasks, we remove tasks according to increasing probability and evaluate the metric over the remaining set.
+For an ideal predictor, this removes the lowest-performing tasks first.
+In Figure~\ref{fig:sparsification_method_comp} this is done for the adjusted Rand index with \textit{different solvers} and in Figure~\ref{fig:sparsification_metric_comp} QA with \textit{different metrics}.
+The solid lines show the sparsification plots using the predicted probabilities and the dashed lines show the same plots for an oracle method that generates the best possible ordering based on the metrics.

 In Figure~\ref{fig:sparsification_method_comp} it becomes apparent that QA, SIM and exhaustive search perform close to each other over most of the value range.
 Nevertheless, for a high sparsification with more than 80\% of the tasks removed, QA shows a drop in performance compared to the other methods.
-This is caused by tasks where only a single, but incorrect solution is found, which gets assigned a posterior probability of $P(Z|\vct X) = 1.0$.
-In such cases the Boltzmann distribution has not been sampled sufficiently well, either because of too few measurements or because of a low effective sampling temperature.
+This is caused by tasks where only a single, but incorrect solution is found, which gets assigned a posterior probability of $P(Z|X) = 1.0$.
+In such cases, the Boltzmann distribution has not been sampled sufficiently well, either because of too few measurements or because of a low effective sampling temperature.
 As SIM does not show this behavior the source can likely be traced back to current limitation of the quantum computer.